ozfortress/ozfortress_docs/docs/guides/book_a_server.md

 [**Click here to Book a Game Server**](https://au.serveme.tf/)

+#### **Using au.serveme.tf!**
+[au.serveme.tf](https://au.serveme.tf) make use of *Valve's SDR* permanently, meaning there are some differences from how you used to use bookable servers. *Valve SDR* acts like a VPN of sorts for the server, preventing certain protocols like RCON from working typically.
+Because of this, servers using *Valve's SDR* need to come up with solutions, and in the case of bookable servers - a way to grant RCON control of some variety to the person booking the server.

+##### **Controlling your server**
+serveme.tf accomplishes this in two ways, kind of.
+When using an [au.serveme.tf](https://au.serveme.tf) server, you can opt to either send commands in the game chat via `!rcon command-goes-here`, or use the Web RCON button found on your booking's reservation page.
+You'll notice earlier we said "kind of", but the two options we listed are full RCON control of the server, so what gives?
+When booking the server, you get the opportunity to set the map, config and whitelist.
+But these controls aren't limited to the booking period - they are also available whenever via the "Edit" button on your reservation page.
+You can change all of the aforementioned server options here as well!

+##### **Booking/reserving your server**
+"Ok, you've told us how to control our server, but not how to book one" is probably what you are wondering, or not, it is pretty simple.
+Navigate to [au.serveme.tf](https://au.serveme.tf) home page, and you'll find two options.
+You can choose either "Get server" or "1-click server", but for now we recommend "Get server".
+Upon clicking the button, you'll be redirected to a page where you can configure the server as you like, with the same server options we discussed earlier, and some new ones.
+It's all easy enough, just follow through with the prompts!

 ### Commands
 The following commands are executed via/in the in-game chat:

 !!! warning `!rcon command-goes-here`
     This runs a command on the server, for example you can run "!rcon changelevel koth_product" to change the map on the server to Product.
+You can also use the *Web RCON* button on your reservation page to control your booking!

     *Note: This command can only be used by the person who reserved the server.*

 !!! warning `!end`
     Ends the reservation and kicks all players.
+There is also an *end button* available on your reservation page!

     *Note: This command can only be used by the person who reserved the server.*

 !!! info `!extend`
     Extends the time of the reservation by 1 hour.
 However this will only work if the server is free to reserve.
+There is also an *extend button* available on your reservation page!

 !!! info `!who`
     Steam nickname of the person that reserved the server.